StoneMcYT/susFic/timeline.md

 ### YEAR 25

 - Snek x Twi have @EE
-- Tzar adopted by drswagfox and @bloodsurg
+- Tzar adopted by Yankee Doodle and @bloodsurg

 ### TDS (The Discord Situation) - YEAR 26